oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Acquisition and Extraction of New Tokens {#payload-new-flow}

 In this advanced attack scenario, the attacker completely disregards any tokens that the application has already obtained.
-Instead, the attacker takes advantage of the ability to run malicious code in the application's execution context.
+Instead, the attacker takes advantage of the ability to run malicious code that is associated with the application's origin.
 With that ability, the attacker can inject a hidden iframe and launch a silent Authorization Code flow.
 This silent flow will reuse the user's existing session with the authorization server and result in the issuing of a new, independent set of tokens.
 This scenario consists of the following steps:

 - Execute malicious JS code
 - Setup a handler to obtain the authorization code from the iframe (e.g., by monitoring the frame's URL or via Web Messaging)